andrewbaay/andrewbaay.github.io/content/posts/obm-part3/index.md

 To port all the various surface shaders to the new D3D11 backend, instead of porting them as-is, i ported them into a single uber-shader called `PixelLitGeneric`.
 This shader is supposed to take the roles away from all the "Generic" Shaders, like `LightmappedGeneric`, `VertexLitGeneric`, and their `phong` counterparts and other custom shaders present, to a single shader that can handle everything.
 The general idea behind this is that, we want to reduce the distinctions between the different geometry classes (world, props and dynamic objects) however possible.
 Implementing a shader that can handle rendering for all of them allows the artist to be sure that a shader parameter that works on a certain geometry class works for others.
 This also allows for a model for example, to have a 4WayBlend shader, or a 4WayBlend parallax occlusion blending, lightmapping, and other combinations of shader parameters that we currently support.
 Allowing a single shader to handle most of the rendering also ensures parameter's consistency across geometry classes, rendering scenarios, and other edge cases.

+### PixelLitGeneric?
+As described above, instead of implementing all the D3D9 shaders as-is, i instead streamlined the material creation process by creating PixelLitGeneric.
+I added a variety of switches and logic for the master shader ( PixelLitGeneric ) to support a variety of lighting contexts ( unlit, diffuse, specular, etc ), this enables the shader to be used on almost all renderables on the game engine, keeping code maintenance to a minimum instead of maintaining each lighting scenario on a separate file.

+At first, pixellitgeneric is just a fallback shader for shader features i havent implemented yet on D3D11, but as time goes on, instead of creating a dedicated shader for it, i just improved PixelLitGeneric to support such effects.

+### Texture-Sampler Separation
+D3D11 supports up to 128 Textures, but it only supports 16 Samplers.
+Textures and Samplers are bound together on D3D9, therefore we need a new system to have a one-to-many relationship between Samplers and Textures, to support more Textures.

+The way i approached this problem is to have all same-kind textures use the same sampler.
+For normal rendering this wont have any effect, but on blended textures they do have an effect.
+For example, the sampler used for `$basetexture` will be the sampler used for `$basetexture2`, `$basetexture3`, and `$basetexture4`.

+I also implemented basic standard samplers S10-S15 for generic samplers like linear, shadowmap, lightmap-specific sampler that is always defined on all shaders.

+This way, we have a streamlined approach on textures and which samplers to use for each, and we can scale how many textures can we use per renderable.
+This number has been raised to 128 textures.

+### Depth Passes
 {{< gallery match="images9/*" sortOrder="desc" rowHeight="100" margins="5"
 thumbnailResizeOptions="1200x900 q90 Lanczos"
 resizeOptions="1200x1200 q90 Lanczos" showExif="true" previewType="blur" embedPreview="true" loadJQuery="True">}}

 Ported CSM and local light shadows support, however at this point the deferred system isnt ported yet.
 It is interesting to see on a debug view the shadowmaps though.
 On D3D9, since the shadow maps use a special depth format, you are unable to view this texture on a debug view as color map.
 On D3D11 it is possible.

+### Post Process and Deferred

 {{< gallery match="images10/*" sortOrder="desc" rowHeight="100" margins="5"
 thumbnailResizeOptions="1200x900 q90 Lanczos"